Beyond-Finance/reporting_client/Readme.md

 Install the gem's initializer template to `config/initializers/reporting_client.rb` by running
   $ bin/rails g reporting_client:install

+### Configure ReportingClient::Current

+Reporting client implements a subclass of [ActiveSupport::CurrentAttributes](https://api.rubyonrails.org/classes/ActiveSupport/CurrentAttributes.html) for consumers to use, with `NewRelic` and, optionally, `RequestStore` tracking.

+Within the initializer, provide a list of symbols to `ReportingClient::Current.attribute` for attributes you intend to populate and track to `NewRelic`, which will automatically be included in the event reporting.

+Provide another list of symbols to `ReportingClient::Current.attribute_with_request_store` for attributes you with to send to both `NewRelic` and put in `RequestStore`.

+The installer will also create a controller concern and include it in the `ApplicationController` for your application; each consumer needs to populate the values for the configured keys in this concern.

 ## Usage

 Sends custom events to Heap, New Relic, and Land (a clickstream tracker for Rails applications).